Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Introduction

-In most cases where such explicit supervision for bias is absent, the following two lines of works are recently proposed.
-One line of works has focused on mitigating the influence of bias by leveraging the bias type~(e.g. texture) ~\cite{rebias, bias_texture, Hex, youngyu} to design bias-oriented auxiliary models or to augment texture-perturbed samples.
-However, the acquisition of such prior knowledge on bias is by no means guaranteed, and even when presented with such information, designing bias-oriented architectures is not always straightforward.
-Acknowledging the shortcomings of this direction, another line of works leverages an empirical prior knowledge that malignant biases are usually learned faster than task-relevant features~\cite{repair, lff, kim2021disentangle, kim2021biaswap} to capture bias attributes.
-However, these methods tend to break down in regimes where bias-free samples are extremely scarce or nonexistent.
-Thus, they are restricted to operate under the presumption that a sufficient number of bias-free samples exist in the dataset and can be recognized.
-Since dataset bias may come in many shapes and sizes, the success of these methods cannot be ensured.
+In most cases where such explicit supervision for bias is absent, the following two lines of work are recently proposed.
+One line of work mitigates the influence of bias by leveraging the bias type~(e.g. texture) ~\citep{rebias, bias_texture, Hex, youngyu} to design bias-oriented auxiliary models or to augment texture-perturbed samples.
+However, such prior knowledge of bias is by no means guaranteed, and even with such information, designing bias-oriented architectures is not always straightforward.
+The other line of work focuses on bias-free samples by leveraging the knowledge that malignant biases are learned faster than task-relevant features~\citep{lff, choo, kim2021biaswap}.
+However, these methods tend to break down in regimes where bias-free samples are scarce or absent (See Section \ref{subsec:withoutbiasfree}).

-To tackle these shortcomings, we develop a general debiased learning method capable of operating even in regimes devoid of bias-free data, thus not reliant on any presumptions regarding the data.
-In this paper, we propose \textbf{C}ontrastive \textbf{D}ebiasing \textbf{v}ia \textbf{G}enerative Bias-transformation~(CDvG), which contrasts the bias modes within the dataset against each other to attenuate the influence of bias while effectively learning the task-relevant information contained in all samples.
-Through preliminary experiments, we find that generative models - specifically image-to-image translation models - favor learning non-essential biases over task-relevant signals, as discriminative models are known to do so~(See Section \ref{subsection:biased_gan}).
-Motivated by this observation, we train a biased generative model in an unsupervised manner that learns the bias distribution over the signal, obtaining capabilities to transform the bias feature of a given input to another bias.
-Using the learned generator, we synthesize novel views with altered bias features.
-Fighting fire with fire, we pit one bias type against another via contrastive learning.
-By maximizing agreement between the views with different biases, the model is encouraged to learn bias-invariant representations.
-Unlike existing methods, CDvG does not require explicit supervision, domain knowledge, or other meta-knowledge - the existence of bias-free samples.
+To tackle these shortcomings, we propose a general debiasing method, Contrastive Debiasing via Generative Bias-transformation (CDvG), that can operate even in regimes devoid of bias-free data.
+CDvG contrasts the bias modes within the dataset against each other to attenuate the influence of bias while effectively learning the task-relevant information contained in all samples.

+Through preliminary experiments, we find that image-to-image translation models based on Generative Adversarial Networks (GANs) favor learning malignant biases over task-relevant signals, as discriminative models are known to do so~(See Section \ref{subsec:biased_gan}).
+Motivated by the observation, we train a biased image translation model without bias labels that learns the bias distribution over the signal, allowing us to transform the bias feature of a given input to another bias.
+Using the trained bias-translation model, we synthesize novel views with altered bias features.